sigmacomputing/sigmaquickstarts/site/sigmaguides/src/dataaps_fundamentals/dataaps_fundamentals.md

 <img src="assets/dataaps_fun_5a.png" width="600"/>

-Rename the modal page to `Modal - Project Status`.
+Rename the modal page to `Modal - Update Status`.

 ### Step 3:
 Change the `Label` > `Lable position` under `Format` to put the `Project Status` title on the left: